Lokesh-Karthik/musico_bot/README.md

 ### 1. Prerequisites

-- Node.js 18 or higher
+- Python 3.8 or higher
+- FFmpeg installed on your system
 - A Discord application and bot token
 - (Optional) Spotify Client ID and Secret for Spotify playlist support
+- (Optional) YouTube Data API key for enhanced search and playlist features

 ### 2. Discord Bot Setup